AyoungYa/scenarios/python/challenge-log-parsing/step2.md

 # Analysis Each Row

-Each row of the log file is split by space like `uri used_time`, In this step, we need statistics each uri been requested times, then return the result in directory like:
+Each line of the log file is split by space like `uri used_time`, in this step we need statistics of each uri requested times, then return the result in directory like:

 ```
 {